 You will inevitably have questions along the way or need help dealing with HMRC on certain issues, so you should carefully consider if you will be better off overall by opting out of paying for an accountant.

-The vast majority of contractors do use an accountant, as they do take care of a wide range of obligations on your behalf, leaving you free to concentrate on making the most out of your contracting career.
+The vast majority of contractors use an accountant, as they take care of a wide range of obligations on your behalf, leaving you free to concentrate on making the most out of your contracting career.

 You can try our directory of specialist accountants as a good starting point.

-Partner Contractor Accountants
+Our Partner Accountants